-The CEP Curriculum Committee will be comprised of five members, one from each department in the College of Education and P-16 Integration, along with the Associate Dean for Research and Graduate Programs who will serve as non-voting ex officio member.
+The CEP Curriculum Committee will be comprised of five members, one from each department in the College of Education and P-16 Integration, along with the Associate Dean for Graduate Studies and the Associate Dean for Undergraduate Studies who will serve as non-voting ex officio members.
 Department representatives will be elected by each department.
 Members will serve a minimum of one 3-year term.
 Terms will be staggered to allow for consistency across time.